owlbarn/tutorial/book/ndarray/README.md

 ## Serialisation

-Serialisation and deserialisation are simply done with `save` and `load` two functions.
+Serialisation and de-serialisation are simply done with `save` and `load` two functions.

 ```text